getporter/porter/docs/content/docs/getting-started/install-porter.md

 ## Air-gapped Install

 To run the installation script in an air-gapped environment, create an air-gapped installation package with the `bundle-linux.sh` script.
+Note that mixins are not currently included in the air-gapped-bundle.

 ```
 curl -L https://raw.githubusercontent.com/getporter/porter/main/scripts/bundle/bundle-linux.sh | bash